You are currently viewing 6 Questions to Check In on Our Pastor

 • Do you feel rested?

-• What is your typical routine?
+• What is your typical wind-down routine?

 6. When do you find time to move/exercise?